Comic Book: Avengers vs. X-Men aka: Avengers Vs X-Men

 What Have I Become?: Colossus has a moment of this when he accidentally burns his love interest Kitty Pride in a brief rage.

-And a now-incarcerated Scott fires one right back at Logan in Consequences, pointing out that his plan to euthanize Hope to stop the Phoenix would have basically doomed everyone had he succeeded.
+An incarcerated Scott fires one right back at Logan in Consequences, pointing out that his plan to murder Hope to stop the Phoenix would have basically doomed everyone had he succeeded.

 Why Did You Make Me Hit You?: After Cyclops kills Xavier, he breaks down crying and blames Captain America and the Avengers for it.
-Whether his accusation has a point or if this was just further proof that Scott was just falling further off the edge is up to the reader.
+Whether his accusation has a point (like Hawkeye's arrow on his neck had point) or if this was just further proof that Scott was just falling further off the edge is up to the reader.

 Wolverine, a long-standing X-Man but at the same time an established Avenger currently on bad terms with Cyclops.